Two Minutes Hate: Role in Nineteen Eighty-Four

-Purpose
+Critical analysis

 The Party's use of the Two Minutes Hate was described as a typical technique of mass persuasion by W. Russel Gray, who highlighted that the Party exerts control over the masses by exploiting the bandwagon effect.
-Individuals within Oceania conform to social behaviour, groups and attend events like the Two Minutes Hate and Hate Week competitively.
+Individuals within Oceania conform to social behaviour and groups and attend events like the Two Minutes Hate and Hate Week competitively.
 The Party reinforces the individual's correct attitudes by creating member groups such as the Inner Party, Outer Party and Junior Anti-Sex League to promote uniformity.

 Daphne Patai wrote that the Two Minutes Hate is a part of the Party's competitive game in the pursuit of power.
-Winston's torturer, O'Brien explains to him that power is asserted by making an individual suffer and describes an image of a boot stamping on a human face forever.
-Orwell had written about the hatred generated at international sporting events in his 1945 essay The Sporting Spirit and described nationalism as "the lunatic modern habit of identifying oneself with large power units and seeing everything in terms of competitive prestige".
-In his essay Orwell noted: "Even when the spectators don’t intervene physically they try to influence the game by cheering their own side and ‘rattling’ opposing players with boos and insults.
+Winston's torturer, O'Brien, explains to him that power is asserted by making an individual suffer and describes an image of a boot stamping on a human face forever.
+Orwell had written about the hatred generated at international sporting events in his 1945 essay "The Sporting Spirit" and described nationalism as "the lunatic modern habit of identifying oneself with large power units and seeing everything in terms of competitive prestige".

+In his essay, Orwell noted: "Even when the spectators don't intervene physically, they try to influence the game by cheering their own side and 'rattling' opposing players with boos and insults.
 Serious sport has nothing to do with fair play.
 It is bound up with hatred, jealousy, boastfulness, disregard of all rules and sadistic pleasure in witnessing violence: in other words it is war minus the shooting."
 In the novel, hatred is generated not by a sport but by a political enemy.

 Naomi Jacobs considered the human body to be at the core of Orwell's expression of totalitarian power.
 The Oceanian population is characteristically thin, ill and degraded.
 While the Party's totalitarian propaganda typically projects an image of strength and productivity, the individual exists with restricted food and limited pleasures.
 This denial intensifies the feeling of ecstasy experienced by the participants towards Big Brother during the Two Minutes Hate.
 Only the love of Big Brother is permitted, or alternatively the sadistic hatred towards Goldstein.
 Jacobs commented that by involving the citizens with fervent declarations of loyalty, the Party effectively distracts the oppressed population from its many discomforts.

 The Two Minutes Hate was described by Erika Gottleib as a ritual of public worship, designed to impress polarised ideas of good and evil on the participants.
 She commented that the Party's use of the image of Big Brother during the event is as a supernatural divine being, while Goldstein is projected as a satanic individual.
-As Oceania is said to be permanently at war with the other superstates, it projects Big Brother as a superhuman being who gains repeated victories over the ever changing enemies of the state and this is necessary for totalitarian power over the masses.
+As Oceania is said to be permanently at war with the other superstates, it projects Big Brother as a superhuman being who gains repeated victories over the ever-changing enemies of the state and this is necessary for totalitarian power over the masses.